 How will lunch and food distribution be handled?

 Campers will receive both a hot lunch and afternoon snack daily.
 Our Lunch activity space has been moved fully outdoors to ensure safety remains our top priority at all times.
-Camp menus are expected to be released no later than May 15th, 2021 for our families viewing pleasure.
-Please feel free to check the page accordingly for updates or contact a member of our staff directly.

 Can my child be placed in the same group as their friend?